 The Lydiard Park Heritage Trust, company registration number 10192530, has six Trustees and Directors

 Mike Bowden (Chair) – As a lawyer and former FTSE 100 Managing Director, Mike recently retired as chair of the Friends of Lydiard Park, a position he had held since 2011, but remains a trustee.
 He is also a trustee of Phoenix Enterprises in Swindon and his previous positions include; Chair of Swindon’s Economic Development & Enterprise Partnership, Board Member of Swindon Regeneration Advisory Group & Swindon Cultural Partnership & Chairman of the Science Museum Campaign Team.

 Per-Axel Warensjo (Vice-Chair) – With a university degree in Economics & Business Administration from Uppsala, Sweden Per-Axel moved to Swindon in 1992.
 He has worked as the Finance and HR Director within the Technology sector where he worked for nearly 30 years.
 During the last 4 years he has supported local businesses with financial advice.
-Currently he is a local Parish chairman, CFO of Swindon Speedway and has recently been appointed as a Magistrate.
+He has recently been appointed as a Magistrate.

 Kevin Fisher – A former senior executive of a multinational technology company where he worked for 30 years.
 Kevin held posts that included managing the companies European manufacturing quality support team, product design teams, European customer support operations and global product standards and regulatory initiatives.
 He has an electronics engineering and ICT background and has lived in Swindon since 1962.
 As the chair of West Swindon’s Shaw Residents’ Association and the Lydiard Heritage Action Group (which took a leading role in fending off the Taylor Wimpey application to build within the Essential Setting of Lydiard Park), he has strong community ties right across Swindon.

 Sarah Finch-Crisp – Former Director of Chiswick House & Gardens Trust and prior to that Head of Heritage at Swindon Borough Council, Sarah has a background in museum curatorship and heritage development.
 She was responsible for Lydiard House for over 20 years and led the park restoration project 2004-7, attracting major funding, business partnership investment and widespread community participation.